What Are Trading Models?

 So back to the point, it takes the effort of a million people to develop a reliable trading model.
 At investment, we work with SEBI Registered Research Analysts to build models, which are back-tested and then hosted on our servers.

 Still curious?
 Investmint hosts multiple trading models.
-For a detailed working of Investmint trading models, click here.
+For a detailed working of Investmint trading models, click below to explore.